 Note: Please keep in mind that Cloud Services and Sharing features in WinZip are related in that a cloud service can be used by WinZip for uploading prior to embedding a link in an email message or embedding a link in a post on a selected social media service.
 Some properties listed here as affecting cloud services will also affect share services.

 Conversions are actions that make a lasting change to files that are being zipped and/or shared.
 Encryption, a special type of conversion, changes the file from its original format into an encrypted format.
 Settings involving encryption are covered in Password Policy Properties.

 DISABLECONVERSIONS can be used to disable one, two, or all three of the remaining conversions (see the table at the top).
 When disabling more than one conversion, a comma should be used to delimit the values.
 For example, to disable the resize and watermark conversions the value for DISABLECONVERSIONS should read IMAGERESIZE,WATERMARK.
 To disable all three conversions, the value ALL can be used.

 Cloud Services are numerous, as are the settings available to control their use.
-Currently, the available cloud services are Box, CloudMe, Dropbox, Google Drive, SkyDrive, SugarSync, and/or ZipSend.
+Currently, the available cloud services are Box, CloudMe, Dropbox, Google Drive, Mediafire, SkyDrive, and/or SugarSync.
 Note: References to Amazon S3 and SharePoint will be found in WinZip MSI files, but these are only available with WinZip Enterprise.
 Cloud service properties are:

 - DEFAULTCLOUDSERVICE: When more than one cloud service is enabled, this can be used to specify which will be the default one used for cloud service features.